daghjelm/rpi-alti/README.md

 Assuming to you have python3 installed.

-Install the yoctopuce package:
-`pip3 install yoctopuce`

 Install vlc, for raspbian: `apt-get install vlc`

+I recommend to create a venv:
+Create a venv with `python3 -m venve .venv`, and source `source path/to/.venv`

+Install packages from requirements.txt
-Install python vlc bindings: `pip3 install python-vlc`
+`pip3 install -r requirements.txt`

 ## Running on raspian over ssh
 Set default display: `export DISPLAY=:0`